Skip to main content

 A-Interface

-The third interface, known as the A-interface, acts as a bridge between the base station controller and the mobile switching centre, facilitating the efficient exchange of voice and data traffic.
+The third interface, known as the A-interface, acts as a bridge between the base station controller and the mobile switching center, facilitating the efficient exchange of voice and data traffic.

 Signalling System 7 (SS7) / Service User Part (SUP)

-Lastly, the Signaling System 7 (SS7) / Service User Part (SUP) interface is significant for signalling and control purposes, enabling smooth communication between the mobile switching centre and the signalling system.
+Lastly, the Signaling System 7 (SS7) / Service User Part (SUP) interface is significant for signaling and control purposes, enabling smooth communication between the mobile switching center and the signaling system.

 Conclusion